 Description: Sales of and the storage, use or other consumption of safety apparel.
 For the purposes of this subsection "safety apparel" means any item of clothing or protective equipment worn by an employee for protection during the course of the employee's employment.
+The exemption sunsets on January 1, 2020.

 History: PA 94-4 of the May Special Session created the exemption.
 PA 95-160 changed the effective date.
+PA 19-117 repeals the exemption effective January 1, 2020.